 - Bush regeneration, weed and pest management

-Every Tuesday (excluding December and January), 8.30am–12pm.
-Every 4th Sunday of the month (excluding December and January), 8am–11am.
+Every Tuesday (excluding December and January), 9am to 12pm.
+Every 4th Saturday of the month (excluding December and January), 8am to 11am.

 Volunteer for bush regeneration at La Perouse, the northern section of Kamay Botany Bay National Park, to help preserve this historically significant site.
 Join a friendly group of like-minded individuals to eradicate invasive weeds, such as bitou bush, which threaten natural vegetation and animal habitats.

 NSW National Parks staff and volunteers have been fighting the bitou bush infestation by all means necessary, including hand removal, aerial spraying and introducing insects to eat the plant.
 Other targeted weeds are:

 - Pampas grass